Evolving as a ChemE

 Despite the twists and turns, I was determined to show others that I was the embodiment of a slingshot effect, pulling myself backwards then shooting towards my target.
 With my dedication to my goals, I knew I was not going to fall easily.
 Struggling with one of my most challenging, weed-out courses led me to seek the help of a tutor.
 Utilizing my professors’ office hours also contributed to my desire to improve my education.
 Not only did I reach out for more help, but also found myself networking and studying with my peers in the program, especially, Chemical Engineering transfers.
 Along the ride, I eventually reunited with my grit and felt more like myself than before, ready and looking forward to class instead of dreading it.

 To reach your goals, the most important elements are staying in the game and continuing to be engaged and committed.
 While I may have seemed on track, nothing lasts forever unless you create regularity.
-The only way I could secure myself from being stuck in a stand-still was discovering what goes down must come up.
-Moments when people were not around, it was up to me to utilize other forms of materials for my classes like videos, online academic sources, and textbooks.
+The only way I could secure myself from being stuck in a stand-still was recognizing that I was always going to be like a sine graph oscillating up and down periodically hitting highs and lows.
+So, moments when people were not around, it was up to me to utilize other forms of materials for my classes like videos, online academic sources, and textbooks.
 After refocusing myself to my studies and continuously taking time for my mental and physical health, by the end of the semester, I was filled with the sensation of thrill, excitement, and refreshment.

 My professors always told me that it was up to me to decide my future—nobody was going to do it for me.
 The biggest lesson from my first semester at a university was taking initiative to get what I wanted from my education.
 I learned to be a positive coach for myself and that reaching out for help is normal; mentors and friends are constantly jumping on-board to support; and everything will work itself out.